-The division is a key part of Texas Children’s Heart Center, which is ranked number one nationally by U.S. News & World Report.
-One of the largest pediatric congenital heart programs in the country, the Heart Center includes five attending cardiac surgeons who perform over 800 operations annually.
+The Division of Congenital Heart Surgery is a key member of the Texas Children’s Heart Center, which is currently ranked number one nationally by U.S. News & World Report.
+One of the largest pediatric and adult congenital heart programs in the country, the Heart Center includes seven attending cardiac surgeons who perform over 1,000 operations annually.
 Surgeons team with dedicated pediatric cardiologists, cardiovascular anesthesiologists, perfusionists, physician assistants, nurse practitioners, registered nurses, pharmacists, and cardiovascular-specific OR and ICU nurses to provide treatment for all known congenital heart defects in patients of all ages.

 The Division of Congenital Heart Surgery maintains an active research program across a broad spectrum.
 The Division focuses specifically on congenital heart surgical outcomes and quality, pediatric heart and lung transplantation, mechanical circulatory support, aortic reconstruction, surgical repair of congenital coronary anomalies, and, in collaboration with Rice University, pediatric bioengineering.